-Development approval information is required to determine the precise demarcation of the boundaries of non-disturbance areas, buffer areas and the formulation of conditions for development permits referred to in DPA2 - Environmentally Sensitive Areas.
+Development approval information is required to determine the precise conditions for a development permit and the demarcation of the boundaries of non-disturbance areas and buffer areas in DPA2 - Environmentally Sensitive Areas.

-To identify, protect and minimize the disturbance of Environmentally Sensitive Areas within the city.
+To identify, protect and minimize the disturbance of Environmentally Sensitive Areas (ESAs) within the city.